 Nearly 78 million manufacturing employees will retire in the United States over the next 10 years, according to the National manufacturing institute, and 82% of manufacturing CEO's say the skills gap will affect their ability to service customers.

-Manufacturers today are having difficulty hiring and retaining skilled workers and when coupled with historically low unemployment rates, companies are finding themselves in situations where traditional staffing models are not cutting it -- they need a Plan B -- a contingency plan for staff shortages when local staffing agencies aren't able to support their evolving needs.
+Manufacturers today are having difficulty hiring and retaining skilled workers and when coupled with historically low unemployment rates, companies are finding themselves in situations where traditional staffing models are not cutting it.
+Businesses today need strategic plans to solve personnel shortages when local staffing agencies aren't able to support their evolving needs.